 Mode

-Any operational mode will work when setting up the initial ventilator settings.
-It’s important not to get too caught up in deciding on the correct mode.
+Any operational mode can be used when setting up the initial ventilator settings.
+The key is not to get overly concerned with selecting the perfect mode.

 Tidal Volume

-The initial tidal volume should be set at 6-8 mL/kg of the patient’s ideal body weight (IBW).
+Set the initial tidal volume at 6-8 mL/kg of the patient’s ideal body weight (IBW).
+Knowing the patient’s IBW allows you to calculate their initial tidal volume setting accurately.

 Frequency